 Admission to the Garden is free, but there’s a suggested $5 donation to Sculpture in the Garden.

 Please check out our write-up on the Display Gardens, Coker Arboretum and Battle Park here as well as 10 botanical gardens in the Triangle.

-The show features more than 60 sculptures from 41 local artists.
-The sculptures are spread out across the display gardens, so it’s an ideal place to enjoy art in a safe way.
+The show features work from 57 artists.
+The sculptures are spread out across the display gardens, so it’s a great chance to explore the gardens and enjoy the fall weather.

 The show is geared to all ages, and includes sculptures from tiny to massive, both abstract and figurative, in many media.